For 50 years, the Legal Education Opportunity Program has made law school accessible for disadvantaged students.

 LEOP offers admission to approximately 50 high-achieving students each year—up to 20 percent of the class—who have experienced major life hurdles, such as educational disadvantage, economic hardship, or disability.
 The majority are students of color.
 Besides traditional admissions criteria, such as grades and LSAT scores, the program also considers students’ overall potential and the obstacles they’ve overcome.
 “These are extraordinary students who have been playing while injured in the game of life, but all they do is win,” McGriff said.

-Once students enroll, LEOP supports them throughout their tenure at UC Hastings, offering a weeklong orientation, academic counseling, practice exams, and help preparing for the bar exam and job interviews, among other resources and services.
+Once students enroll, LEOP supports them throughout their tenure at UC Law SF, offering a weeklong orientation, academic counseling, practice exams, and help preparing for the bar exam and job interviews, among other resources and services.

 McGriff knows the benefits of LEOP firsthand.
 She was working as a teacher when she decided to attend law school in 1993 to better advocate for underserved communities.
 Her passion for social justice was inspired in part by her mother, Lulann Sapp McGriff, a civil rights activist who was a four-term president of the San Francisco chapter of the NAACP.
 “LEOP allowed me to access a top-tier legal institution and set the foundation for my career,” McGriff said.
 “One of the best things about it was the community; the connections you make and resources you share ultimately help you advance.”

 McGriff, who has worked as a civil litigator, served as the senior legislative aide to a member of the San Francisco Board of Supervisors, directed diversity pipeline programs for The Bar Association of San Francisco and ran another law school’s Law Student Support Department (while simultaneously working in its Law Career Development Department) before returning to UC Law SF in December 2017.
 As McGriff puts it, the opportunity to uphold LEOP’s values “lit my fire, melted my butter, and rang my bell.”